Domain Generalization via Optimal Transport with Metric Similarity Learning: Experiments and Results

 \subsection{Datasets}

-In order to evaluate our proposed approach, we implement experiments on two common used datasest: \textbf{VLCS}~\cite{torralba2011unbiased} and \textbf{PACS}~\cite{Li2017dg}.
+In order to evaluate our proposed approach, we implement experiments on {three} common used datasest: \textbf{VLCS}~\citep{torralba2011unbiased}, \textbf{PACS}~\citep{Li2017dg} {and \textbf{Office-home}~\citep{venkateswara2017Deep}} dataset.
 The VLCS dataset contains images from 4 different domains: PASCAL VOC2007 (V), LabelMe (L), Caltech (C), and SUN09 (S).
 Each domain includes five classes: \emph{bird, car, chair, dog} and \emph{person}.
 PACS dataset is a recent benchmark dataset for domain generalization.
-It consists of four domains: Photo (P), Art painting (A), Cartoon (C), Sketch (S), with objects from seven classes: dog, elephant, giraffe, guitar, house, horse, person.
+It consists of four domains: Photo (P), Art painting (A), Cartoon (C), Sketch (S), with objects from seven classes: dog, elephant, giraffe, guitar, house, horse, person. {Office-Home is a more challenging dataset, which contains four different domains: \emph{Art} (Ar), \emph{Clipart} (Cl), \emph{Product} (Pr) and \emph{Real World} (Rw), with $65$ categories in each domain.
+Previous work showed that matter the adversarial model is trained under supervised~\citep{long2017learning}, semi-supervised~\citep{zhou2020discriminative} or unsupervised~\citep{long2018conditional} way, the model will suffer from learning the diverse feature.
+To test our domain generalization model on this dataset could also help to affirm the effectiveness of our approach.}